22 Paying the Price

 The rescuers on the McKanzel ship held on to the ropes.
 As the Molly Red veered sharply to its portside, it lifted them into the air.
 They planted their feet on the hull of the Molly Red, then climbed up its side.
 Then those aboard pulled the rescuers onto the deck.

-The speed and weight of the Molly Red, pulling away, snap the tiller.
-The remaining three hooks ripped through the topmast of the McKanzel ship.
-Those on the crosstrees pulled the ropes until the hooks plopped into the water.
+The speed and weight of the Molly Red pulling away snap the tiller on the McKanzel’s ship.
+The remaining three hooks ripped through the topmast.
+Those on the Molly Red’s crosstrees pulled the ropes until the hooks plopped into the water.

 The crew shouted their victory.
 Captain Munro walked over to Caleb.
 With his lip swollen, left eye puffed and bruised, he started to apologize.
 Munro smothered his words with a hug that squeeze the air out of his lungs.

 Captain Munro watched as Conall yelled at Caleb for his foolish decision.
 He knew all was well when he punched the younger brother’s arm.
-Then he walked over to Josah.
+With one hand grasping the edge of his jacket, the Captain walked over to Josah.

 “Well done,” he said.
 “Reckless and daring.
 Everything I hoped you would do.”